Gary Palmer: Political positions

-As of 2020, Palmer has a 92% rating for supporting conservative causes, according to Heritage Action for America.
+As of 2020, Palmer has a 92% rating for supporting conservative causes, according to Heritage Action.
 The American Conservative Union's center for legislative accountability gave him a 97% lifetime conservative rating and the progressive PAC Americans for Democratic Action gave him a 0% liberal quotient in 2019.

 Abortion

 Palmer opposes legal abortion.
 Palmer supported the 2022 overturning of Roe v.
 Wade.